 It remained in use as a school until 1914 when Father James Dunne opened St John's Primary School in Lindsay Street.
 It was then sold to Mrs Keihone who had it converted to a dwelling, and wishing to give it a truly Australian title, renamed it Quondong.
 It was named after a Kurrajong tree at the front which was mistakenly believed to be a native Quandong tree.

 Mrs Keihone sold it to her nephew William Thomas Bourke who resided there till the 1950's, after which, Cyril Segal of Wilton owned it till 1991.

-The building is now home to the Campbelltown Visitor Information Centre, and holds a replica school room, featuring artefacts found from its early schooling origins.
+The building is now owned by Campbelltown Catholic Club and is home to the Campbelltown Visitor Information Centre.
+It holds a replica school room, featuring artefacts found from its early schooling origins.